xbach/docs/trezor-user/basic_settings.rst

 .. image:: images/trezor-welcometosetup-basic.png

-On this tab you can change the label of your device, enable / change PIN, see the Total Balance and also view the XPUBs (Account public keys) of your accounts.
+On this tab, you can change the label of your device, enable / change PIN, see the Total Balance and also view the XPUBs (Account public keys) of your accounts.

 Changing label
 --------------

 You can easily change the label of your device just by clicking on the Change Label button.
-You will be asked to confirm this action by pressing button on your TREZOR (and entering your PIN if you have PIN set up already).
+You will be asked to confirm this action by pressing the button on your TREZOR (and entering your PIN if you have PIN set up already).

 Enabling / Changing PIN
 -----------------------